thatmysticman/CS146/HW/HW1/hw1.md

 ### Python Approach

 1. Convert the input string to lowercase.
-2. Use a isalnum function to create a cleaned string by including only alphanumeric characters.
+2. Use a isalnum function to create a new string by including only alphanumeric characters.
 3. Use a two-pointer approach to check if the cleaned string is a palindrome.
 4. Initialize two pointers, one at the beginning (left) and the other at the end (right) of the cleaned string.
 5. Compare characters at the left and right positions and move towards the center until the pointers meet.